Are You Looking for a TMJ Specialist in NJ?

-Some people use the term TMJ specialist, despite the fact there is no specialty designation in dentistry for TMJ disorder treatment.
-A prosthodontist like Dr. James Courey and Dr. Joseph Zagami have the education and training to diagnose and produce effective TMJ treatments for Manalapan, NJ patients, as well as those in surrounding areas.
+While many people use the term TMJ specialist, there is no specialty designation in dentistry for TMJ disorder treatment.
+A prosthodontist like Dr. James Courey or Dr. Joseph Zagami has the education and training to diagnose and produce effective TMJ treatments for Manalapan, NJ patients, as well as those in surrounding areas.

 What Does TMJ Stand For?

 "TMJ" stands for temporomandibular joint, and we have two, one on each side of the head connecting the upper and lower jaws together.
 This joint is complex, as it has both a hinge motion and sliding motions, and problems with TMJs can also be complex, potentially involving muscles, tendons, teeth, ligaments and/or nerves, in various combinations.

 Temporomandibular joint disorders are often caused by the teeth not coming together properly in a comfortable rest position.
 They can also be caused by trauma to the joint.
 Because TMJ is such a complex dental problem, there are only a handful of dental offices offering TMJ treatments in NJ.
 However, Specialized Dentistry is proud to help our patients with TMJ.